hmrc/assets-frontend/assets/patterns/help-users-when-we-cannot-confirm-who-they-are/README.md

 - does not provide enough information
 - makes too many attempts

-Doing this helps users to complete the task they are trying to perform.
-It can also help reduce time and money spent processing queries received by phone and post.
+Doing this helps users complete the task they are trying to do.
+It also helps reduce time and money spent dealing with queries received by phone and post.

 There is also a pattern to tell users we have confirmed who they are.